Looking for a straightforward guide on how to start a limited liability company (LLC) in Nebraska? You’re in the right spot.

 You can be your company’s registered agent.
 This is common with cash-strapped single-member LLCs as it reduces costs.
 But it comes with some negative consequences:

-Step 3: Draft and File the Nebraska LLC Articles of Organization
+Step 3: Draft and File the Nebraska Certificate of Organization

-Time to sit up straight and pay attention.
 This is the most important step to starting an LLC.
-Filing the Articles of Organization forms an LLC in Nebraska.
-Once processed, your new business entity exists.
+Filing the Certificate of Organization forms an LLC in Nebraska.
+Once processed, your new LLC entity exists.

-Create and upload your Articles of Organization as a PDF file.
-Nebraska doesn’t have a standard Articles of Organization form.
+Create and upload your Certificate of Organization as a PDF file.

 Your Certificate of Organization should comply with Nebraska statutes.
 Outline the nature of your business and company management structure.
 You may need to consult with an attorney to create one.